vpon-sdk/vpon-sdk.github.io/en/android/mediation/android-dfp.en.md

 ![DFP 廣告空間]

 ## Setting Order, Line Item and Creative
-To run a new ad campaign through DFP Small Business, you'll first need to create a new order.
+To run a new ad campaign through Google Ad Manager, you'll first need to create a new order.
 After creating the order, you'll need to create line items, add creatives, and approve the order before it can serve.
-For reserved line item types (sponsorship and standard), DFP will not reserve inventory until the order is approved.<br><br>
+For reserved line item types (sponsorship and standard), Google Ad Manager will not reserve inventory until the order is approved.<br><br>

 To create an order before running an inventory forecast:

-1. In your DFP Small Business account, click the Orders tab.
+1. In your Google Ad Manager account, click the Orders tab.
 2. Click New order.
 3. Enter your order information in the appropriate fields.
 (Order names must be unique within your network.)